 Reflecting a 30-year career of public service, social work, and education, Dr. Jonathan Scherch served as a Peace Corps Volunteer, founder and executive partner of “triple bottom line” business and NGO ventures, professor and Dean, and a Fulbright Scholar Specialist.
-He has consulted and guided diverse teams towards strategic innovation, business and non-profit organizational leadership, development, and consulting, interdisciplinary research and education, and local-through-international sustainable development.

 In 1997, Scherch co-authored the seminal book "What Have We Done?
 A State of the Bioregion Report for East Tennessee and the southern Appalachian bioregion."
 His contributions drew from his own Social Work dissertation research which examined sustainable living practices and community development initiatives across this bioregion spanning eight US states.
 Later, in 2005, at the invitation of the former Prime Minister of the Tibetan Government-in-Exile, he facilitated sustainable agriculture training workshops with government officials, farmers and residents of Tibetan refugee settlements in southern India.
 Subsequently, details of this work can be found in his 2005 paper entitled Sustainability in Exile: Envisioning Permanent Culture in Tibetan Refugee Settlements, and 2012 video documentary (available online) entitled "Sustainability in Exile: Tibetan Farmers Cultivating Compassion."
 His teaching and research sabbatical in China, in 2007, afforded opportunities to learn with students and faculty on topics of sustainable development, including historical and contemporary practices, and socio-economic and ecological benefits of bamboo resource systems.